nditech/apollo/README.md

 Next, add the configuration parameter `GOOGLE_TAG_MANAGER_KEY` and specify the **tag manager key** you get from Google and restart the container.

 For more information on using Google Tag Manager [see the following resource](https://marketingplatform.google.com/about/tag-manager/).

+### Alternative Installation Method: Without Docker-Compose ###

+An older installation method is documented below.
+In almost all cases, using docker compose is preferable.
+However if for some reason this is not possible, use the method below instead in place of the section above labeled *Installation: Using Docker Compose*.

+###### Building the Docker Images

+Once the repository has been cloned, you build the application image by first changing the directory to the one containing the source code and running the command:

+docker build -t apollo .

+This will start the build process where all application dependencies are downloaded and installed and an application image (from which the containers will be created) will be built.
+Running the Application Containers

+There are two essential application containers that are required in every Apollo 3 deployment.
+The first one is the application container - this houses the main web application and serves the application contents to the web browsers and processes all user input.

+The second is the long-running task worker and is responsible for handling tasks that take a much longer time to run and that may otherwise block the main web application process and possibly timeout while waiting for the task to complete.

+Supporting containers include database container (PostgreSQL) and the task queue container (Redis).

+Start out by first running the database and task queue containers:

+docker run -d -e POSTGRES_DB=${DATABASE_NAME:-apollo} -v postgres_data:/var/lib/postgresql/data -n postgres postgres:10-alpine docker run -d -n redis redis:4-alpine

+Then you run the worker container:

+docker run -d -n worker --link postgres --link redis -e DATABASE_NAME=${DATABASE_NAME:-apollo} -v upload_data:/app/uploads -v settings.ini:/app/settings.ini apollo:latest pipenv run ./manage.py worker

+Finally, you can then run the main application container:

+docker run -d -n web --link postgres --link redis -e DATABASE_NAME=${DATABASE_NAME:-apollo} -v upload_data:/app/uploads -v ./settings.ini:/app/settings.ini apollo:latest pipenv run ./manage.py gunicorn -c gunicorn.conf

+In both instances, the database (PostgreSQL) and task queue (Redis) containers are linked to the worker and main application containers.